Beyond Diet Finds Reliability and Rapid Scaling with Rackspace

 As soon as Rackspace announced cloud load balancers, Live Smart took advantage of the beta version.
 The cloud load balancers have been a great fit for Live Smart, allowing their sites to adeptly handle the million hits a day they receive.
 Live Smart is getting so much traffic that they wrote their own simple analytics traffic system, which pulls analytics that they store in Cloud Servers running Microsoft® SQL Server®.

 Live Smart is now using ten or so cloud load balancers, one per domain.
 All of them are being used for production, as their staging environment lives on just one server.

 Live Smart is also launching sites in French and Spanish, which means there will be an even bigger traffic load to balance.
 “The load balancers are definitely handling a lot, with no issues.
 They’re scaling beyond what we can imagine.”

 Why did Live Smart choose Rackspace, amid all their other options?
 “Reliability, of course, and then support was our main driver for going to Rackspace,” says Volk.
 “We know that we can call anytime and get someone on the phone.”

 Fanatical Support® has made a significant difference in the time and effort Live Smart expends thinking about servers.
 “I can definitely relax more,” says Volk.
 “We had a part-time sys admin working on the site.
 It was not the best option for us.
-With the launch of Cloud Servers with a managed service level, Rackspace is helping with our Linux and Windows support.
+With the launch of Cloud Servers with Managed Operations, Rackspace is helping with our Linux and Windows support.
 They’ll make our changes as we need them, and respond to any issue, 24 hours a day.
 Within minutes, an engineer will log on to fix the problem.”

 © 2011-2013 Rackspace US, Inc.